Bidhu1024/DSA.js/readme.md

 Day 17	Strings	Encode and Decode Strings, Count and Say, String Compression	String Manipulation, Greedy	React Js Editable Todo
 Day 18	Strings	Find All Anagrams in a String, Permutation in String, Smallest Substring with All Chars	Sliding Window, Hash Map	Memory Game
-Day 19	Strings	Decode Ways, Word Break, Regular Expression Matching	Dynamic Programming	Infinite Nested Comments Daily Routine (2 Hours)
+Day 19	Strings	Decode Ways, Word Break, Regular Expression Matching	Dynamic Programming	Infinite Nested Comments
-6:00 AM - 7:00 AM: DSA Preparation
-Warm-Up (10 mins):

-7:00 AM - 8:00 AM: Machine Coding Preparation
-Watch the Video (20-30 mins):

-Watch the machine coding video from the playlist.

-Focus on understanding the problem statement, approach, and implementation.

-Implement the Component (30-40 mins):

-Build the component from scratch.

-Use CodeSandbox, CodePen, or your local development environment.

-Test and Debug (10 mins):

-Test your implementation for edge cases and bugs.

-Optimize the code for performance and readability.

 Key Patterns
 Arrays